HOW TO CARE FOR YOUR NEST OF AUSTRALIAN STINGLESS BEES

 Where to Site your Nest or Box of Stingless Bees

 The nest or box should be sited in a warm spot in the garden, preferably with morning sun.
 The site should also be sheltered from extreme afternoon heat and from cold winds.
-The bees require flowers for pollen and nectar within about 100 metres of the nest.
+The bees require flowers for pollen and nectar preferably within about 100 metres of the nest.
 They will happily use a wide variety of native and introduced flowers.
 In hot areas, a supply of water near the nest is also desirable.

 Also remember that household and garden insecticides can kill bees.
 Take great care not to let your nest's foraging bees come in contact with insecticides.